Bicheng-G/bicheng.me/pages/posts/leanring-out-loud.md

 ## Show Your Work

-This view is also supported in Austin Kleon's "Show Your Work," where he posits that you don't need to be a genius or an expert to share knowledge; beginners can also help other beginners.
+This view is also supported in Austin Kleon's "Show Your Work", where he posits that you don't need to be a genius or an expert to share knowledge; beginners can also help other beginners.
 Make it a habit to share something useful daily; the measure of whether the content is useful is if it can assist others.
 A practical tip to quickly start adopting this practice: summarize your day's work each day and find content that can be shared.
 It could be an inspiration or a spark, methodologies and progress, outcomes and insights, or management and collaboration.

 ## Conclusion